Gravel Walk connects Coxwell Street to the Lechlade Road and thus acts as a bypass for the town centre.

 Many old Faringdon families lived in Gravel Walk,eg. Druett, Flo & Sid King, Gerring, Rixon, Harris, Cox, Pocock, Abel (jewellers), Jim Brown (carrier), and Mr & Mrs Indge (coal merchant and hairdresser).

 1910, 1940s, 1953, & 1987.
 Four photographs showing the top corner of Marlborough Street looking down Gravel Walk.
 In the first photo, the White Hart Hotel is on the right.
 Just in front of it can be seen a small building which was the public weigh-bridge (more visible in the second photo).
-The small buildings beside the pub have had a variety of uses including storage, Boffin’s butcher’s shop and Aladdin’s Cave, an antique centre.
+The small buildings beside the pub have had a variety of uses including storage, Boffin’s butcher’s shop and Aladdin’s Cave, Book Corner, and an antique centre.
 The other large building shown further down the road, called The Lindens, is still there and has now been converted into three houses.
 The second and third photos show Ann’s garage next door to the pub in the 1940s and 50s.
 The garage was later demolished, certainly by the 1980s, and is now the Faringdon Garage (Peugeot) showroom.

 1990s.
 The pub was converted into flats in 1990.
 All the old premises and weigh-bridge shown above were demolished to make way for a large block of flats, shown here under construction in the first photograph.
 As can be seen in the later photo taken in 2020, the new building was built to closely resemble the old pub building.